commonknowledge/movement-app/scripts/script.md

 6. ☀️ Climate change + pollution
 7. ✋🏾 Racism + migrant rights
 8. ⚧ Gender + sexual discrimination
-9. Something else – tell us!"
+9. Something else – tell us!

 Thanks.
 I'm now going to match these issues which are important to you to relevant events, campaigns and people in Hackney.
 This might take a moment ⏳